cgreenhalgh/fast-performance-demo/docs/troubeshooting.md

 - `redis` - runs a Redis database (used by mpm)

 The docker configuration is all in [../docker-compose.yml](../docker-compose.yml).
-This is a [docker-compose](https://docs.docker.com/compose/) file.
+This is a [docker compose](https://docs.docker.com/compose/) file.
 It tells docker to run the five containers listed above.

 ### Checking processes